EFSC Veterinary Nursing Program FAQ

 Question 9: Will any of my previous college courses transfer to this program?

-Forward an official copy of your previous college transcript(s) to the EFSC Admissions Office who will evaluate them and accept as many of your previous courses as possible.
+Forward an official copy of your previous college transcript(s) to the EFSC Registrar's Office who will evaluate them and accept as many of your previous courses as possible.
 Remember, only courses completed with a grade of "C" or better are transferable.
 The date of course completion is also important, as support courses must have been taken within the past 10 years.

 Question 10: Can this curriculum advance my education towards a baccalaureate degree?